Drumcree Church: Drumcree and the Orange Order

 This evangelical labourer in the vineyard of the Lord of peace so worked up the minds of his audience, that upon retiring from service, on the different roads leading to their respective homes, they gave full scope to the antipapistical zeal, with which he had inspired them, falling upon every Catholic they met, beating and bruising them without provocation or distinction, breaking the doors and windows of their houses, and actually murdering two unoffending Catholics in a bog.
 This unprovoked atrocity of the Protestants revived and redoubled religious rancour.
 The flame spread and threatened a contest of extermination...

-Plowden tells of a similar assault on Catholics in Lurgan where influential Catholics and Protestants living east of the river Bann convened a meeting and succeeded in maintaining the peace in that area.
-But in Portadown the Catholic Defenders: "remained under arms for three days successively, challenging their opponents to fight it out fairly in the field rather that harass them with murderous nocturnal visits".
+Plowden recounts a similar assault on Catholics in Lurgan, but there influential Catholics and Protestants living east of the river Bann convened a meeting and succeeded in maintaining the peace in that area. in Prtadown the Catholic Defenders: "remained under arms for three days successively, challenging their opponents to fight it out fairly in the field rather that harass them with murderous nocturnal visits".

 Seven weeks later, on 21 September a party of Defenders was routed by a smaller but better armed coalition of 'wreckers' at the Diamond, 4 miles from Drumcree.
 The 'wreckers' were under the command of a Captain Giffard from Dublin.
 William Blacker, a member of the landed gentry and commander of the Seagoe Yeomanry, was later attributed a role in the affray.
 He is said to have stripped lead from the roof of his house to make ammunition in preparation for the ambush of Catholic Defenders at the Diamond.
-However, we could find nothing to support this and it may be no more than a piece of Orange legend that helped establish an affinity with the aristocracy in the minds of the Protestant peasantry.
-It was after the Diamond skirmish that the name 'Orange Boys' was adopted.
-This was changed to 'the Orange Order' as the ‘wreckers’ became more organised under the leadership of Blacker and James Verner, an attorney and agent for the Armagh estates of absentee landlord, Lord Charlemont.
+This may have been a legend among Orange men that helped establish an affinity with the aristocracy in the minds of the Protestant peasantry.
+After the Diamond skirmish, Protestant leaders adopted the name 'Orange Boys'.
+This was changed to 'the Orange Order' as the 'wreckers' became more organised under the leadership of Blacker and James Verner, an attorney and agent for the Armagh estates of absentee landlord, Lord Charlemont.

 Traditionally the Orangemen parade from the centre of Portadown, returning after the church service.
-The service and accompanying parades are now often represented by Orangemen as being held to commemorate the men of the 36th (Ulster) Division who died during the Battle of the Somme in 1916.
+Since the late 20th century, the Orangemen now often characterize the church service and accompanying parades as being held to commemorate the men of the 36th (Ulster) Division who died during the Battle of the Somme in 1916.